-that if such indifference should prevail, he was little anxious what became of the answer to the Memorials.
+Mr. Rutledge & some other members having expressed less solicitude about satisfying or soothing the Creditors within P^a through the legislature than others thought ought to be felt by every one, Mr. Wilson, adverting to it with some warmth, declared that if such indifference should prevail, he was little anxious what became of the answer to the Memorials.
 Pen^a, he was persuaded would take her own measures without regard to those of Congress, and that she ought to do so.
-She was willing he said to sink or swim according to the common fate, but that she would not suffer herself, with a mill-stone of 6,000,000 of the Contin debt about her neck to go to the bottom alone.
+She was willing he said to sink or swim according to the common fate, but that she would not suffer herself, with a mill-stone of 6,000,0001 of the Contin1 debt about her neck to go to the bottom alone.

-FRIDAY, JAN.
-31.
+FRIDAY, JAN^Y. 31.

-The instruction to the V^a delegates from that State relative to tobo exported to N. Y., under passport from the Secy of Congress was referred to a Committee.
-Mr. Fitzsimmons moved that the information received from s^d State of its inability to contribute more than --- towards the requisitions of Congress, sd be also committed.
+The instruction to the V^a. delegates from that State relative to tob^o exported to N. Y., under passport from the Sec^y of Congress was referred to a Committee.
+Mr. Fitzsimmons moved that the information received from s^d State of its inability to contribute more than - towards the requisitions of Congress, s^d. be also committed.
 Mr. Bland saw no reason for such commitment.
-Mr. Ghoram was in fav' of it.
-He thought such a resolution from Va was of the most serious import; especially if compared with her withdrawal of her assent to the Impost.
+Mr. Ghoram was in fav^r of it.
+He thought such a resolution from V^a was of the most serious import; especially if compared with her withdrawal of her assent to the Impost.
 He said with much earnestness, that if one State should be connived at in such defaults others would think themselves entitled to a like indulgence.
-Mass's, he was sure had a better title to it than V'.
-He said the former had expended immense sums in recruiting her line, which composed almost the whole North, Army; that 1.200,000 £ (dollar at 6s) had been laid out; & that without this sum the army would have been disbanded.
+Mass^{ts}., he was sure had a better title to it than V^a.
+He said the former had expended immense sums in recruiting her line, which composed almost the whole Northn.
+Army; that 1,200,000 £ (dollar at 6s) had been laid out; & that without this sum the army would have been disbanded.

-Mr. Fitzsimmons abetting the animadversions on Virg, took notice that of -- Dollars req^d by Congress from her for the year 1782, she had paid the paltry sum only of 35,000 D15 and was notwithstanding endeavouring to play off from further contributions.-The comitment took place without opposition.
+Mr. Fitzsimmons abetting the animadversions on Virg^a, took notice that of - Dollars req^d. by Congress from her for the year 1782, she had paid the paltry sum only of 35,000 D^{rs} and was notwithstanding endeavouring to play off from further contributions.-The com?itment took place without opposition.

-The sub-committee, consisting of Mr. Madison, Mr. Carroll & Mr. Wilson had this morning a conference with the Superintend's of Finance on the best mode of estimating the value of land through the U. S. The Superintend's was no less puzzled on the subject than the Committee had been.
+The sub-committee, consisting of Mr. Madison, Mr. Carroll & Mr. Wilson had this morning a conference with the Superintend^t. of Finance on the best mode of estimating the value of land through the U. S. The Superintend^t was no less puzzled on the subject than the Committee had been.
 He thought some essay ought to be made for executing the Confederation, if it s^d be practicable, & if not to let the impracticability appear to the States.
-He concurred with the sub committee also in opinion that it would be improper to refer the valuation to the States, as mutual suspicions of partiality, if not a real partiality, would render the result a source of discontent; and that even if Cong5 should expressly reserve to themselves a right of revising & rejecting it, such a right could not be exercised without giving extreme offence to the suspected party.
-To guard ag51 these difficulties it was finally agreed, & the Sub committee accordingly reported to the G Comittee,
+He concurred with the sub committee also in opinion that it would be improper to refer the valuation to the States, as mutual suspicions of partiality, if not a real partiality, would render the result a source of discontent; and that even if Cong^S. should expressly reserve to themselves a right of revising & rejecting it, such a right could not be exercised without giving extreme offence to the suspected party.
+To guard agst these difficulties it was finally agreed, & the Sub committee accordingly reported to the G Comittee,